ItamarAharony/DeepQLearning-15Puzzle/README.md

 - **dqn_model.py**: Defines the `DQN` class, which builds and manages the neural network model used by the agent.
 The model includes a convolutional layer to process the puzzle's board state.
 - **dqn_agent.py**: Contains the `DQNAgent` class, which implements the agent's behavior, including action selection, experience replay, and updating the target model.
 - **training.py**: Contains the `train_dqn` function, which runs the training process for the DQN agent.
 It initializes the environment and agent, and then iteratively trains the agent through multiple episodes.
+- **testing.py**: Script to test the trained model on a specific 15-puzzle configuration.

 ## How It Works